zeddytbr/pmayl/README.md

 # PmaYl
 This is a simple email program that I made in python.
-It is currently in development and does not fully work.
+It is currently in development and does not work.

 Take this in to account: